Medical questions & health advice by licensed doctors

-"Can I drive immediately after oral surgery, or do I have to wait a few hours?"
+""Can I drive immediately after oral surgery, or do I have to wait a few hours?""

 I need to schedule a tooth extraction.
 Unfortunately, no one is available to take me to the doctors office.
 How strong is the anesthesia, can I drive myself home?

 There are many simple surgeries or tooth extractions that can be completed under local anesthesia.
 This means that the doctor would simply inject your tooth (rather, the region near it and the nerves that supply it) and you would be awake through the procedure.
 In general, most of these would allow you to drive yourself home without difficulty.
 For more complicated procedures, such as those in which it would be more comfortable for you to be sedated or asleep under general anesthesia, you would likely need someone to accompany you and provide you assistance, perhaps even more than just driving you home.
 As you can see, these are questions that you should address with your surgeon.
 Please speak with your surgeon or their office.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.